kaiquan1/HotelRoomBookingSystem/README.md

 A simulated hotel room booking system for a group project for Software Testing course in UTAR.
 The functionalities of the code is tested using JUnit 4 and Mockito.

+The test case design documentation is provided in the .xlsx file.

-The system has the following requirements:
+## The system has the following requirements:

-## 1. VIP member
+### 1. VIP member
 - If VIP room is fully booked when a VIP member places a booking, Deluxe room will be allocated instead.
 - In case Deluxe room is fully booked, Standard room will be allocated.